mcdeoliveira/tensegrity/doc/usage/examples.rst

    14998326.01216395  14998325.9409232  14998325.99099865  14998325.98357238  14998325.94372185  14998326.01679158

-which is orders of magnitude higher than the displacement of the same minimal version of the prism that is soft.
+which is orders of magnitude higher than the displacement of the same minimal version of the prism, which was soft.

 The displacements, scaled :math:`10^7` times, are visualized along with the applied forces in the figure: